 City of Somerville

-The renovation will create multipurpose and flexible spaces, allow the library host a variety of library-sponsored programs and events and have meeting space for use by the public.
-It will also maintain and expand children's programs, create designated quiet reading and study areas, increase educational opportunities, improve accessibility at the entrance and create landscape that provides ample green and open space.
+The renovation created multipurpose and flexible spaces, allowing the library to host a variety of library-sponsored programs and events and have meeting space for use by the public.
+It also maintained and expanded children's programs, created designated quiet reading and study areas, increased educational opportunities, improved accessibility at the entrance and created landscape that provides ample green and open space.

 The renderings are from the City of Somerville presentations.